 Anastas has published ten books on chemistry, notably Green Chemistry: Theory and Practice, co-authored with chemist John Warner.
 He has received numerous awards, including the US Environmental Protection Agency Lifetime Achievement Award in 2017, as well as the Green Chemistry Award from the Royal Society of Chemistry, in 2016.

 See our Interview with Paul Anastas

 Yaghi is the James and Neeltje Tretter Chair Professor of Chemistry at the University of California, Berkeley.
-Yaghi received his Bachelor of Science degree in Chemistry from the State University of New York-Albany in 1985, and his Ph.D. in Chemistry from the University of Illinois-Urbana in 1990.
+Yaghi received his Bachelor of Science degree in Chemistry from the University at Albany, SUNY in 1985, and his Ph.D. in Chemistry from the University of Illinois Urbana-Champaign in 1990.
 He was then a Postdoctoral Fellow at Harvard University for two years, working with the chemist Richard Holm.